Norwin High School SAP Team

 - Runaway or leaving for extended periods of time

-- Expressing desire to punish or gain revenge via harmful means (harasses, threatens others, etc.)
+- Expressing a desire to punish or gain revenge via harmful means (harasses, threatens others, etc.)

 - Personal stressors (relocation, job loss, birth, death, military deployment of family members, etc.)